eschiller/vagrant-files/README.md

  3. Edit the Vagrantfile "puppet.manifest_file" param as needed (defaults to basic.pp).

-Currently basic.pp is the only provided manifest.
-The puppet defines in this file can be edited according to the settings defined by the puppetlabs-apache module, which is installed automatically.
+Currently basic.pp and wsgi.pp are the only provided manifests.
+The puppet defines in these files can be edited according to the settings defined by the puppetlabs-apache module, which is installed automatically.

 The ./project folder is synced with /var/www/project on the guest to allow for quick transfer of code to the guest web server.